simshadows/discord-mentionbot/README.md

 # TODO:

+* Implement module safe-shutdown.
+Modules such as `Dynamic Channels` will need a method to end threads.
 * Fix the issue in `bsistarkravingmadbot` where the command prefix is hard-coded.
 * (IMPORTANT) Implement additional utility functions to make message pre-processing faster, and with neater code.
 * Figure out a way to use dicts for faster message preprocessing.
 (It currently uses lots of if-else statements.)
-* Implement message caching (retrieving messages fromm the server is time-consuming).
+* Implement message caching (retrieving messages from the server is time-consuming).
 * Implement json data verification.
 	* (LOW PRIORITY) Implement json data repair.
 * Implement module enabling/disabling.
-* Implement unified shared infrastructure for things like:
-	* user activity sensing,
 * Reimplement abstract classes with the `abc` library.
 * Find all uses of utils.remove_blank_strings() and ensure none of them have a redundant list() around them.
 * (LOW PRIORITY) Implement data cache backups.
 The bot should also back up files if they're found to be corrupted (to allow for manual recovery in the case of a bug during runtime).